 On average, Nashville’s water has 80 parts per trillion for chromium 6.
 To better understand this number, it’s roughly eight times higher than the amount of Chromium 6 known to result in a higher risk of cancer.

 Disinfection byproducts, also known as DBPs, come about when chlorine-based disinfectants come into contact with naturally-occurring organic matter.

 Despite a lack of regulation, the EPA understands that consuming water with DBPs increases the risk of many types of cancer, such as kidney, bladder, and liver.

 Over the past few years, Nashville’s waster has tested positive for many types of DBPs, including bromodichloromethane and chloroform.

 If you live in Nashville, you may have more questions than ever before about the quality of the water entering your home.

 Just the same, if you live in another part of the country, you may now realize that your water may not be as safe as it should be.

-If you have additional questions or concerns, learn more about the action you can take and the many ways to improve the quality of the water that enters your home.
+If you have additional questions or concerns in regard to metro water services, learn more about the action you can take and the many ways to improve the quality of the water that enters your home.